przepompownia/amp-fswatch/README.md

 ![CI](https://github.com/phpactor/amp-fswatch/workflows/CI/badge.svg)

-This is an [Amp](https://amphp.org/) library for asynchronously monitor paths on your file system changes using various stategues.
+This is an [Amp](https://amphp.org/) library for asynchronously monitor paths on your file system changes using various stategies.

 It's been created to trigger code indexing in [Phpactor](https://github.com/phpactor/phpactor).